A proposal for the new public space on the former Tram Depot territory

 In the autumn of 2016, Almaty Development Center held a competition for the best concept of a new public space on the former Tram Depot territory.
-The goal of the competition was to create a comfortable, popular and practical space for the city’s residents.
+The goal of the competition was to create a comfortable, popular, and practical space for the residents.
 Applications were accepted until October 2, 2016.
-Following that, an online voting took place from October 3 until October 16, and a judgment was made by an Expert Commission, according to the rules of the competition.
-As the competition’s result, finalist were selected, who later defended their projects in front of the city administration representatives.
+Following that, online voting took place from October 3 until October 16 and, according to the rules of the competition, the Expert Commission took the final decision.
+Once the results were announced, the finalists defended their projects in front of city administration representatives.

-Upon its completion, Almaty Development Center, as well as the general public, gave their feedback regarding the running of the competition, and the finalists' projects were corrected in line with all the suggestions.
-The competition and the surrounding public discussion revealed a severe shortage of several public spaces at once: cultural and scientific.
-Due to this, two creative initiatives – Polytechnic Museum of Almaty and ART DEPOT, decided to unite to create a unique public space for Almaty.
-The new project was named Art & Science Museum and it incorporated all the latest trends in art and science development.
+Upon its completion, Almaty Development Center as well as the general public gave their feedback on the competition, and the finalists' projects were modified in line with the suggestions.
+The competition and its surrounding public discussion revealed a severe shortage of cultural and scientific public spaces.
+Consequently, two creative initiatives – Polytechnic Museum of Almaty and ART DEPOT – decided to unite to create a unique public space in Almaty.
+The new project, named the Art & Science Museum, incorporated all the latest trends in art and science development.

-According to Mr. Alshanov, this decision was based on the fact that it would cost less than the Art & Science Museum.
-However, the circumstances seem bizarre, since the Art & Science Museum project requires only 660 million tenge from the city budget (the remaining funds would be covered by private investments), while the approved project will need more than 1 billion tenge.
+However, the reasoning appeared to be questionable, since the Art & Science Museum required 660 million tenge from the city budget (the remaining funds would be covered by private investments), while the approved multifunctional complex cost over 1 billion tenge.

-While discussing the projects, the Council members noted the acute shortage of museums and museum spaces in our city that bears the unofficial title of the cultural capital of Kazakhstan.
-In addition, the Art & Science Museum project was lauded for its innovativeness and its concordance with the world's educational/outreach trends.
-The council members also noted the relevance of the need to support arts and sciences in accordance with the course set by the head of our state Nursultan Nazarbayev outlined in his recent article: “The Course towards Future: Modernization of Public Conscience”.
-The president of Kazakhstan urged for a"cult of knowledge" and promotion of “Modern Kazakhstani Culture in the Global World”.
+While discussing the projects, the council members noted the acute shortage of museums and museum spaces in our city that bears the unofficial title of the cultural capital of Kazakhstan.
+In addition, the Art & Science Museum project was lauded for its innovation and its concurrence with the world's educational and outreach trends.
+The council members also emphasized the need to support arts and sciences in accordance with the course set by the head of our state Nursultan Nazarbayev, outlined in his recent article "The Course towards the Future: Modernization of Public Consciousness".
+The president of Kazakhstan urged for a"cult of knowledge" and the promotion of a"modern Kazakhstani culture in the global world".

 In the recent years, a large number of entertainment, commercial, administrative and residential facilities have been built in Kazakhstan, mainly in Almaty.
-Unfortunately, there was no place for cultural and scientific objects.
-Art & Science Museum could have started a new countrywide trend.
+Unfortunately, there were no cultural and scientific objects among them.
+The Art & Science Museum could have started a new, countrywide trend.

 A place where our country's scientific and technological heritage in symbiosis with the cultural heritage would be preserved and demonstrated;

-A place where the young develop an interest for science and arts;
+A place where the youth would develop an interest for arts and sciences;

-A place of enlightenment where people of all ages would nurture ideas of beauty and nature of things;
+A place of enlightenment where people of all ages would nurture ideas of nature and beauty of things;

-A new, unique and comfortable space in the city available to everyone;
+A new, unique, and comfortable space available to everyone;

-International prestige: having such a museum would place Almaty on a par with the most advanced capitals of the world.
+A booster of international prestige: the museum would place Almaty on par with the most advanced capitals of the world.

-Arts and sciences were born from the humanity's eternal thirst for knowledge.
-In essence, they are just different edges of our yearning to discover the world around us and ourselves.
+Arts and sciences were born from humanity's thirst for knowledge.
+In essence, they are just different sides of our yearning to discover the world around us and ourselves.
 Science studies the world through logic, while art – through emotional reflection.